SuperNEMO-DBD/Falaise/documentation/flreconstruct/DocumentingFLReconstructModules.md

-Documenting FLReconstruct Modules
+Documenting FLReconstruct Modules {#documentingflreconstructmodules}
 =================================

 \tableofcontents

 Introduction {#documentingflrecontrustmodules_introduction}
 ============
-As we saw in [the tutorial on writing custom modules for FLReconstruct](@ref md_WritingFLReconstructModules), it is easy to make parameters of the module configurable at run time through the ASCII text `datatools::multi_properties` pipeline script.
+As we saw in [the tutorial on writing custom modules for FLReconstruct](@ref writingflreconstructmodules), it is easy to make parameters of the module configurable at run time through the ASCII text `datatools::multi_properties` pipeline script.
 However, this creates an issue for the user of your module in finding